b-pardi/pyQCM/README.md

 - instructions on adding more files to format

 optimizations/refactoring:
-- only rerun calculations if changes in ui made
-- have a requirements to list install dependencies that way
 - remove unnecessary prints
-- check data dir for existing file conversion
-- make sauerbrey and avg df work for multiple ranges
 - error messages become window popups
     - like when trying to submit with selections that there are no data for
     - have all exceptions be custom exception classes that generate a popup window with the err msg